President George Owen

 Conservation Kim Blankenship

 Past Pres.
-Richard Sullivan
+Evelin Yarns

 The club has quarterly combined business meetings and potluck dinners.
 Specialty events are also periodically planned.
 We are one of the largest hiking clubs attending Wilderness Wildlife Week in the Great Smoky Mountains each May, usually with over 40 members in attendance.
 The club has also organized hiking trips to Virginia, Mt.
 Mitchell, and other locations in the Southeast